benders5e/benders5e/earthbender.md

 |20th | +6 | 1d12  | 8  |200/400| 10 | 6 | ?
 </div>

+The wall stays in place unless it is earthbent away or destroyed by other means.
+You can use this ability a number of times equal to your bending modifier per long rest.

 ### Stance
 Beginning at 2nd level, you adopt a particular stance as your specialty.
 Choose one of the following options: